 Janet Kaylo comes from an extensive background as a professional dancer, choreographer, director, and educator.
-She has worked as a Certified Movement Analyst (CMA) for nearly 30 years, and also holds professional registrations as a Somatic Movement Therapist (ISMETA), Senior Dance Movement Psychotherapist (ADMP, UK), and Registered Movement Pattern Analyst (Warren Lamb Trust).
+She has worked as a Certified Movement Analyst (CMA) for 30 years, and also holds professional registrations as a Somatic Movement Therapist (ISMETA), Senior Dance Movement Psychotherapist (ADMP, UK), and Registered Movement Pattern Analyst (Warren Lamb Trust).

 In her early career in New York City, Janet performed as a featured dancer with several dance companies including Bhaskar Dances of India, Sophie Maslow Dance Company, Daniel Maloney and Dancers, and Rhythms & Visions of India.
 She was Co-founder and Dance Editor for In-Step with the Performing Arts of New York – the first tabloid in New York City to exclusively utilize dancers as dance critics and to cover Manhattan’s ‘Downtown Dance’.
-Janet later left NYC to found and direct her own company, New Orleans Repertory Dance Theatre, presenting her own and nationally-recognized choroegraphers’ original works, in collaboration with New Orleans musician/composers, visual artists, and the New Orleans Symphony Chorale.
+Janet later left NYC to found and direct her own company, New Orleans Repertory Dance Theatre, presenting her own and nationally-recognized choreographers’ original works, in collaboration with New Orleans musician/composers and visual artists, and the New Orleans Symphony Chorale.